Finance Law

 Finance Law in India

-As India’s financial sector is largely embracing digital banking, fintech integrations, and real-time payment systems, cybersecurity is no more a choice.
+As India’s financial sector is largely embracing digital banking, fintech integrations, and real-time payment systems, cybersecurity is no longer a choice.
 It has become a central concern.
-Cybersecurity demands awareness from IT teams, corporate boards, bank executives, and compliance officers.
-With increasing exposure to threats like data breaches, system outages, and cross-border cyberattacks, the legal liabilities of financial institutions and their leadership are under sharper scrutiny.
+Cybersecurity demands awareness from IT teams, corporate boards, bank executives and compliance officers.
+With increasing exposure to threats like data breaches, system outages, and cross-border cyber-attacks, the legal liabilities of financial institutions and their leadership are under sharper scrutiny.

-With the recent Digital Personal Data Protection Act (DPDP Act, 2023) adding another regulatory layer, financial firms must treat cybersecurity governance as a board-level priority.
+With the recent Digital Personal Data Protection Act, 2023 (DPDP Act) adding another regulatory layer, financial firms must treat cybersecurity governance as a board-level priority.
 Whether operating a payment gateway, offering digital lending, or managing corporate accounts, financial service providers must embed legal compliance into their tech stack.
 This page outlines the intersection of finance, cybersecurity, and corporate liability in the evolving Indian regulatory landscape.

 Services We Offer